JHU-ODE-PILOT/SP25/resources.md

 - [Conceptual Problem Set]({{site.baseurl}}/resources/Conceptual-Problem-Set.pdf):
     - A specially designed extra problem set is updated for students who are interested in mathematical proof and fun questions underlying ODEs.
 The extra problem set contains approximately 2 problems for each week.
 This set is completely voluntary, and its contents are mostly outside the scope of this class (conventionally).
-    - If you would want to discuss any of the problems, please contact the HPL.
+    - If you would like to discuss any of the problems, please contact the HPL.
 - [Theorem Booklet]({{site.baseurl}}/resources/Theorem-Booklet.pdf):
     - This document includes various definitions, theorems, and formulas about ODE that was initially compiled during Fall 2022 and adjusted up until Fall 2024.
 The document <i>is updated</i> to accommodate this semester.
 - [Laplace Table](({{site.baseurl}}/resources/Laplace_Table.pdf)):